Continental Divide Trail – April 29, 2009

 As she tore off across the sand, weaving in and out of the brush, Mr. K walked up next to me.
 He was breathing heavily and dropped his pack before leaning over with his hands on his knees.

-“What did she say?” he asked as the others pulled up around us.
+“What did she say?” he asked as the others gathered around us.

 “She told us to have a great hike.
 She also said that you appeared quite handsome and dapper.”

 “Really,” he said sarcastically.
-Did you ask her where we could find water,” he asked through a bit of panting.
+Did you ask her where we could find water,” he asked through his panting.

 “I did not.
 We will find some,” I said.
 I heard him sigh in exasperation as I heaved my pack onto my back.

 We spent the rest of the day searching for water.
-Finally, we found a mud hole with cow parts and paddies and a slightly less gross tank than earlier in the day.
-Everyone traded their prior green water for murky water with green things floating in it – a step up.
+Finally, we found a mud hole with cow parts and paddies and a slightly less gross tank than earlier.
+Everyone traded their prior green water for murky light green water with brown things floating in it – a step up.

 We had come out of Lordsburg this morning after spending a zero day there yesterday taking care of town chores and errands.
 This was probably the only reason everyone ignored me.
 The town aura had not yet worn off, and they knew we were heading into town again tomorrow, so they were patient.